Sheykh ol-Eslam's House

-The Sheykh ol-Eslam's house is a historical house in Isfahan, Iran.
-Built during the Qajar era, the house is built on the northern and southern sides of the large yard.
+The Sheykh ol-Eslam's house is a house dating to the Safavid and Qajar eras in Isfahan, Iran.

+The house is built on the northern and southern sides of a large yard.
 The reason for this unusual plan, which is completely different from other historical houses in Isfahan, is that the yard had been built originally as a Tekyeh for religious ceremonies.
 The main parts of the structure are on the southern side of the yard behind a veranda.
-Stucco, decorations with cut mirrors and muqarnas have made this part of the house much more prominent.
-There is a big reception hall with two rooms behind the southern veranda, and there is a Howz and two small flower garden opposite the northern veranda.
+Stucco, ayeneh-kari and muqarnas have made this part of the house much more prominent.
+There is a big reception hall with two rooms behind the southern veranda, and a howz and two small flower gardens opposite the northern veranda.
 In the southwestern part of the house, there is a small courtyard, which is connected to the main courtyard by a narrow corridor.